- You are here:

 2015 Alumni Awards

-The 2015 College of Engineering Alumni Awards Induction Ceremony will be held on April 25 at the Twelve Hotel in Atlantic Station.
+The 2015 College of Engineering Alumni Awards Induction Ceremony was held on April 25 at the Twelve Hotel in Atlantic Station.
 Below is a list of the 2015 inductees.

 History of Awards